s3yonsei/blocked_samples/osdi24_ae/README.md

 ```
 Load the generated `.coz` files (profile\_case1.coz and profile\_case2.coz) into [plot](https://plasma-umass.org/coz/).

-Although the reported results and the Figure 9 may differ in details, you should be able to figure out the followings.
+**Note**: Although the reported results and the Figure 9 may differ in details, you should be able to figure out the followings.

-* `Case 1` - There is no performance gain from optimizing I/O events (*pread*, *pwrite*, and I/O subclass) and only *compute\_heavy* function have performance gain from optimization.
+* `Case 1` - There is no predicted performance gain from optimizing I/O events (*pread*, *pwrite*, and I/O subclass) and only *compute\_heavy* function have predicted performance gain from optimization.
-* `Case 2` - There is no performance gain from optimizing *compute\_heavy* function and there are performance gain from optimizing *pread*, *pwrite*, and I/O subclass.
+* `Case 2` - There is no predicted performance gain from optimizing *compute\_heavy* function and there are predicted performance gain from optimizing *pread*, *pwrite*, and I/O subclass.

 ### 5-3.
 RocksDB